nilvon9wo/ForceComEnterpriseArchitecture/DevelopingWithSourceControl.md

 				- Achieving coverage should not be the goal of writing tests.
 				- It is only valuable to the extent developers understand what has been measured.
-				- Code which bloats coverage metrics without providing value against regression is fraudulent and -- for providing a false sense of security -- worse than useless.
+				- Code which bloats coverage metrics without providing value against regression is fraudulent and -- for providing false security -- worse than useless.

 	7. Executes all automated tests, both new and old.